Skip to content

 Decision in principle

-The chosen lender issues an indicative agreement confirming they are willing to lend in principle, subject to valuation and full underwriting.
+The lender you pick issues an indicative agreement, confirming it will lend in principle.
+This still hangs on the valuation and full underwriting.

 4. 04